TexAgg/CSCE221-hw1-pr1/README.md

 # c
-In part c, the user inputs an upper bound and inputs the answer, and the progam tries to guess the number
+In part c, the user inputs an upper bound and inputs the answer, and the progam tries to guess the number.
 Hosted [here.](https://dl.dropboxusercontent.com/u/222607174/js-hw1c/index.html)